John Mozeliak

 Mozeliak’s remarks came four weeks after the Cardinals fired Jocketty on October 3, ending his 13-year tenure with the team.
 The later years of Jocketty’s leadership had been marred by internal tensions with Jeff Luhnow, who oversaw the team’s scouting, drafting, and player development.[3]

 When Jocketty was fired, Mozeliak was named interim general manager.
-Rather than waiting for a permanent successor to be named, Mozeliak seized the reins, completing contract extension with free agent pitchers Joel Pineiro and Russ Spring and finalizing contracts for the 2008 season with manager Tony La Russa’s coaching staff.
+Rather than waiting for a permanent successor to be named, Mozeliak seized the reins, completing contract extensions with free agent pitchers Joel Pineiro and Russ Spring and finalizing contracts for the 2008 season with manager Tony La Russa’s coaching staff.
 He also picked up closer Jason Isringhausen’s $8 million option.

 “I can tell you I was extremely impressed with what he got done,” team president Mark Lamping said.
 “We didn’t miss a step, we took a step forward.”[4]